blockchainofthings/catenis-file/README.md

 }
 ```

-> **Note**: in practice, the content of a file only needs to be broken up if it is very long, typically above 10 MB.
+> **Note**: in practice, the contents of a file only needs to be broken into chunks if it is very long, typically
+> above 10 MB.

 ### Recover file contents stored on the blockchain

-#### Receive the whole file contents at once
+#### Receive the whole file contents directly

 ```javascript
 const ctnFile = require('catenis-file');